kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 - Used conditional formatting to make sure cells in columns where a binary system was used only contain 0 or 1.
 The survey responses appear to use a binary system for some of the columns such as smart phone and wearable device ownership, where 0 is False and 1 is True.
 This revealed that the cells under the column Wearable device ownership_Other is a different data type from cells under other similar columns.
 I’ve changed the data type for the mis-matching column to be a numeric data type.
 There were no issues in values being anything other than a 0 or 1 in the rest of the columns.
 - Assumed that each row is a unique response to the survey as there are no unique identifiers for each entry.
 - Used the Trim Whitespace tool to remove any extra spaces from the data.
+- Deleted the duplicate Highest Level of Education column (Highest level of education_0).
 - Stored the cleaned data in a new sheet within the original spreadsheet called Clean.

 ### FitBit Fitness Tracker Data